Toulouse School of Economics: History

 The history of the Toulouse School of Economics as an autonomous entity began in 1981 when Jean-Jacques Laffont founded GREMAQ, a research laboratory in mathematical economics.
 A decade later, in 1990, the Industrial Economics Institute (IDEI) was established.
 In 1996, the “Manufacture des Tabacs” campus was inaugurated, providing a new home for the growing community of economists in Toulouse.

 In 2006, The Toulouse School of Economics was founded, bringing together GREMAQ and IDEI.
-The following year, the Jean-Jacques Laffont-TSE foundation was established, launching TSE’s first fundraising campaign.
+The following year, the Jean-Jacques Laffont-TSE foundation was established, launching TSE's first fundraising campaign.

 In 2011, TSE expanded its offerings with the launch of the education branch and the creation of the Institute for Advanced Study in Toulouse (IAST).
-A year later, the French Minister of Research, Laurent Wauquiez, TSE had been selected for the certificate of ‘laboratory of excellence’ (LABEX) in the second call for projects.
+A year later, the French Minister of Research, Laurent Wauquiez, selected TSE for the certificate of ‘laboratory of excellence’ (LABEX) in the second call for projects.
 The LABEX label is intended to attract and retain top international researchers to France and promote innovation by providing funding for ambitious research projects.
 LABEX-certified laboratories received a total of €101 million in funding; among those, TSE was awarded €15 million until 2020 and was selected "for its original approach to contemporary economic issues, aiming to understand how incentives influence the behaviors of economic actors and determine market outcomes".

 The Manufacture des Tabacs, TSE's historical campus.

 In 2014, TSE received international recognition when Jean Tirole was awarded the Nobel Memorial Prize in Economic Sciences.
 TSE continued to grow in the years that followed, launching the Chaire numérique Jean-Jacques Laffont in 2015 which provided the university with €250,000 yearly in funding for projects related to digitalization.

 TSE then launched its second fundraising campaign in 2016.
 That same year, TSE-R, a semi-independent research unit (Unité mixte de recherche), was established on TSE's premises.
 TSE celebrated its 10th anniversary in 2017 and launched the TSE Energy & Climate center.
 In 2018, TSE established partnerships (TSE-P) and the TSE center label, and launched the TSE Digital center and TSE Sustainable Finance center.

 In 2020, TSE unveiled its new building designed by Grafton Architects, and in the following year, it continued to expand its research focus with the launch of the TSE Health Center, TSE Infrastructure & Network Center, and TSE Competition Policy & Regulation Center.
 In 2025, TSE further advanced its mission to address key societal challenges by launching its seventh center, the Human Capital Center.